Abhi2005-king/instagram-copy/README.md

-# instagram-copy
+# instagram-clone
-i have built just instagram webpage to learn about html and css as a project
+i have built a project to learn about html and css